joshicola/gear-building-gui/README.md

 # fw-gear-building-gui

-This is a graphical user interface (GUI) for building the essential components for flywheel ([*](#disclosure)) "gears" (dockerized algorithms for processing life-science data).
+This is a graphical user interface (GUI) for building the essential components for [flywheel "gears"](https://flywheel.io/gear-exchange/) ([*](#disclosure)) (dockerized algorithms for processing life-science data).

 Written in PyQt, this cross-platform graphical user interface eases the pain and complexity of the gear-building experience.
 It delivers a completely functional set of essential gear components for the user to customize.
 This functional prototype delivers the following:

-* Write of a complete manifest.json file
+* A complete manifest.json file
-* Write a draft of the gear's README.md file
+* A draft of the gear's README.md file
     - With details filled in from the manifest.
-* Write a minimal, yet fully functional, Dockerfile
+* A minimal, yet fully functional, Dockerfile
     - With appropriately asigned apt and pip packages
     - Assigning environment variables
-* Write a minimal, yet fully functional, script/package/module structure
+* A minimal, yet fully functional, script/package/module structure
     - Manually customize for specific application

 ![Crude Ugly Prototype](Screenshot.png "Crude and Ugly Prototype of gear-builder-gui")